 After her final year in the Bachelor of Laws programme, she undertook research in Corporate Insolvency Law as Research Assistant in the Faculty of Law at the University of the West Indies.
 In her second year at the Hugh Wooding Law School, she was a member of the Human Rights Specialist Clinic during which time she completed a project on Domestic Violence and Marital Rape.

 She became an Associate at Belgrave Eastmond Associates in December 2015.
-Thus far, Kara-Je has been exposed to civil and criminal litigation, family law matters, personal injuries claims, estate matters and many other areas of law.
+Thus far, Kara-Je’s main areas of practice include wills, estate matters, civil and criminal litigation and personal injuries claims.
 She has also conducted and facilitated several workshops and discussions on Domestic Violence and Sexual Harassment in the workplace.